KimbleKe/AlgorithmsAndCodingChallenges/CodingChallengeSolutions/PermutationMissingElem/readme.md

+Problem: find the missing element in a given permutation.

 Problem Statement (Permanent missing element)
 Given an array A consisting of N distinct integers in the range [1..(N + 1)], find the missing element.